open-ephys/commutator-docs/_sources/coax-commutator/user-guide/status-led.rst.txt

                     <div>
                         <p><b>Charging: </b>Super-capacitors are charging.
 The
-                        commutator is effectively disabled, and can't be used until charging completes, which can take up to 30 seconds.
+                        commutator is effectively disabled, and can't be used until charging completes which can take up to 30 seconds.
                         </p> </div>
             </div>